-Calvin Harris Teases ‘Heatstroke’ In Collaboration With Pharrell Williams, Ariana Grande & Young Thug
+Calvin Harris Teases New Single ‘Heatstroke’ With Pharrell, Grande, Young Thug

 A post shared by Calvin Harris (@calvinharris) on

-Heatstroke is the follow-up to Harris’ most recent all-star collab Slide, featuring Frank Ocean and Migos.
+“Heatstroke” is the follow-up to Harris’ most recent all-star collab “Slide,” featuring Frank Ocean and Migos.
 Needless to say, Harris is lining up the A-list talent for his 2017 material.

-Check out at Harris’ announcement of “Heatstroke” below.
+Check out Harris’ announcement of “Heatstroke” below.

 CALVIN HARRIS // YOUNG THUG // PHARRELL // ARIANA GRANDE pic.twitter.com/9Ups0Eu53O